alandtse/MergeMapper/README.md

 is the most widely used unit testing framework with wide support integrated into IDEs, including support by Visual Studio, Visual Studio Code, and CLion.

+#### DLL Metadata
+This project comes with a `version.rc.in` file which generates metadata for your output.
+This embeds things like your project's name, version number, and licensing into the DLL file so it shows up in the Windows properties dialog for the DLL.

 #### Miscellaneous Elements
 The CMake configuration for the project addresses common issues with C++ development.